jierlich/paywall/README.md

 `addressHasAccess[_id][_user]` - nested mapping to check if `_user` has been granted access to `_id` asset

 ## Deployments

-Polygon address coming soon!
+### Version 0.1.0

+SHA: `ec64da2088b91ba4311ef1da7775a5a1b0e9862c`

+Polygon Mainnet: `0x0E90bC9E123B0ce43b854623A3cdF464A401A795`

+Polygon Mumbai Testnet: `0x46E5Dd37c7ff88fb24259BB8ba42CC051ADC31c4`

+### Why Polygon?
 Polygon has been selected because its network fees are low enough for micropayments.
+We are open to deploying on additional networks.
+Reach out on the discord to learn more.

 ## Development Methodology
 This project will be developed iteratively.
 A release will be cut for each deployed version and old versions will